Nick Leitz

 Nicholas Alexander Leitz (born October 15, 1996) is an American professional stock car racing driver.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 07 Chevrolet Camaro SS for SS-Green Light Racing as well as the No. 28 Ford Mustang Dark Horse for RSS Racing, and part-time in the NASCAR Craftsman Truck Series, driving the No. 02 Chevrolet Silverado RST for Young's Motorsports.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 1/5 Toyota Tundra TRD Pro for Tricon Garage, and part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 42 Chevrolet Camaro SS for Young's Motorsports.
 He has also previously competed in the CARS Tour.